cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 Get Involved!
 -------------

 Contributors are welcome.
-Contact me here: `lawrencemcdaniel.com <https://lawrencemcdaniel.com>`_
+Contact me here: `lawrencemcdaniel.com <https://lawrencemcdaniel.com>`_ if you're interested in becomming a core-committer to this project.

 Special thanks go out to several folks in the open source community who've already made signficant contributions to this project.